 Pick lower-sugar options

-Choose packaged foods that have less or no added sugars such as plain yogurt, unsweetened applesauce, or canned fruit packed in its own juice or water.
+Choose packaged foods that have less or no added sugars such as plain low-fat or fat-free yogurt, unsweetened applesauce, or canned fruit packed in its own juice or water.

 Check the label